 The Wines of Marsala

-Times were good, but the local winemakers had a problem: a growing wine market was growing, but their white wines spoiled too quickly to ship.
+Times were good, but the local winemakers had a problem: a growing wine market grew, but their white wines were spoiled too quickly to ship.
 So they had started using large oak barrels to store the wine, which helped.
 Then they heard of a new technique developed in Portugal: fortify the wine by adding spirit to the fermenting must.
 At about this same time, bottled wines became a status symbol.
 So a bottle of new wine was born.

-Sicilian Wine Regions: Catania
+Sicilian Wine: Catania

 The largest city is also named Catania and has been rebuilt dozens of times since its founding in 729 BCE.
-But, unfortunately, the town has been destroyed by lava flows and earthquakes, wars, and social unrest.
+But unfortunately, the town has been destroyed by lava flows and earthquakes, wars, and social unrest.